jundalisay/sp/content/en/research/marco-polo/travels/volume-1/book-1/chapter-59.md

 ---
 heading: "Chapter 59"
-title: "The Noble City of Tauris"
+title: "The Province of Tenduc"
-description: Mao was a Communist Chinese Leader
+description: Tenduc is a province which lies towards the east, and contains numerous towns and villages; among which is the chief city, also called Tenduc
 a: "Marco Polo"
 c: "darkslategray"
-weight: 4
+weight: 38
 # date: 2022-03-10
 ---